celery/celery/docs/reference/celery.rst

         >>> res.get()
         8

-    Applying a chain will return the result of the last task in the chain.
+    Calling a chain will return the result of the last task in the chain.
     You can get to the other tasks by following the ``result.parent``'s::

         >>> res.parent.get()